-We all know Ice Cube's classic song "It Was A Good Day".
-He wrote it back when OG still meant OG, before OG "meant" making six Are We There Yet? movies, a number of doomed family sitcoms and terrible Coors Light commercials, and still claiming to rep the hood.
-In the song, everything that could go right for a young, struggling gangster did -- from the perfect breakfast* to having his name and pimpitude broadcast by a blimp (blimpitude?).
+We all know Ice Cube's classic song "It Was A Good Day", in which everything that could go right for a young, struggling gangster did -- from the perfect breakfast to having his name and pimpitude broadcast by a blimp (blimpitude?).

 Sunday's Seahawks game against the Dallas Cowboys was the northwestern gridiron version of Cube's ghetto anthem, where seemingly everything went according to plan.
 From the very first play, to the two stare-you-in-the-eyes-while-strangling-the-God-fearing-life-out-of-you 88+ yard drives in the second half, Seattle took their gameplan and carved it into the forehead of the visiting "America's Team".
 Just like in Ice's song, the Seahawks didn't even need to use their AK, but unlike the song, the 'Hawks did anyway.